Construction and application of provable positive and exact cubature formulas

 These functions are designed to have different difficult characteristics for numerical integration routines.
 The vectors $\mathbf{a} = (a_1,\dots,a_q)^T$ and $\mathbf{b} = (b_1,\dots,b_q)^T$ respectively contain (randomly chosen) shape and translation parameters.
 For each case, the experiment was repeated $20$ times, with the vectors $\mathbf{a}$ and $\mathbf{b}$ being drawn randomly from $[0,1]^d$.

 \cref{fig:errors_cube_1_dim2,fig:errors_cube_1_dim3} illustrate the errors of different CFs for this test case in two ($d=2$) and three ($d=3$) dimensions, respectively.
 Compared are the positive high-order LS-CF, the corresponding interpolatory CF, the (Q)MC method, and a product Legendre method.
-In this context, the term ``(Q)MC" refers to a CF of the form \begin{eq} C_N[g] = \frac{| \Omega |}{N} \sum_{n=1}^N g(\mathbf{x}_n) \quad \text{with} \quad g = f \omega. \end{eq} If the data points are sampled randomly this corresponds to an MC method, and a QMC method if the data points are not fully random but correspond to a (semi- or fully-) deterministic low-discrepancy sequence \cite{niederreiter1992random,caflisch1998monte,dick2013high}.
-Thereby, the (Q)MC method used the same data points as the LS-CF, while the product Legendre method used a product grid of one-dimensional Gauss--Legendre points.
-It can be observed from \cref{fig:errors_cube_1_dim2,fig:errors_cube_1_dim3} that the product Legendre rule yields the most accurate results in most cases, followed by the interpolatory and underlying positive high-order LS-CF. The (Q)MC method, on the other hand, is found to yield the least accurate approximation in all cases.
-Of course, the situation can be expected to change if higher dimensions, $d \gg 3$, were considered.
-Indeed, it should be stressed that neither the product Legendre rule nor the LS-CF or corresponding interpolatory CF can overcome the curse of dimensionality \cite{bellman1966dynamic,kuo2005lifting}.
+In this context, the term ``(Q)MC" refers to a CF of the form \begin{eq} C_N[g] = \frac{| \Omega |}{N} \sum_{n=1}^N g(\mathbf{x}_n) \quad \text{with} \quad g = f \omega. \end{eq} This corresponds to an MC method if the data points are sampled randomly and to a QMC method if the data points are not fully random but correspond to a (semi- or fully-) deterministic low-discrepancy sequence \cite{niederreiter1992random,caflisch1998monte,dick2013high}.
+Further, the LS-CF was constructed to be exact for all two- and three-dimensional polynomials up to total degree $m \in \{0,1,\dots,20\}$ and $m \in \{0,1,\dots,12\}$, respectively.
+For this simple test problem, it can be observed from \cref{fig:errors_cube_1_dim2,fig:errors_cube_1_dim3} that the product Legendre rule yields the most accurate results in most cases, followed by the interpolatory and underlying positive high-order LS-CF.